 On Pega Cloud, database customizations can only be created and managed using the database tools and functionality in the Pega Platform.
 If your deployment includes Custom database objects, remediate them, as they may pose issues with updating, functionality, or security risks.

-There is no single suggested remediation for the custom database structures, due to the wide range of possible customizations.
-You should carefully review the action or goal of each customization, and use Pega application functionality to perform that action.
-For example, if custom views are used for reporting, replace them with Pega Report Definitions.
+In general, there is no single suggested remediation for the custom database structures, due to the wide range of possible customizations.
+Carefully review the action or goal of each customization, and use Pega application functionality to perform that action or goal.

 Function Alias Rules